 - Total of all mortgages and any other encumbrances registered on title, plus the Program funding, cannot exceed the market value of the home.

 Funding is limited and will be available on a first-come first-served basis.

-If you are eligible to apply for the Program, you can print an application from simcoe.ca/ontariorenovates or contact the County of Simcoe Social Housing Department for a copy.
+If you are eligible to apply for the Program, you can print an application from our website at simcoe.ca/ontariorenovates or contact the County of Simcoe Social Housing Department for a copy.
 For more information or to apply to the Secondary Suite program, visit www.simcoe.ca/ontariorenovates.